Catografix/docs/articles/clients.md

 ![](/media/articles/clients/applications-connections-example.png)

-On application level we are able to choose which connections are enabled, which is useful if an organization is building applications for different audiences.
+On Client level we are able to choose which connections are enabled, which is useful if an organization is building applications for different audiences.
 A timesheet application might be for employees only, so we'll want to restrict this to Active Directory authentication.
 But a customer facing application might have support for Google, Microsoft Accounts, different ADFS connections, ...

 ### Rules